 Ozone: On September 2, 2011, President Obama asked EPA to withdraw its proposed national ambient air quality standard (NAAQS) for ozone, a decision that helped ensure communities would have a fighting chance of attracting new factories, construction projects and energy production.
-America’s chemical manufacturers are announcing projects that will help create hundreds of thousands of U.S. jobs, thanks to domestic shale gas; but EPA’s plan to dramatically reduce the ozone standard will impose significant costs and burdens on new investment.
-A study by NERA Economic Consulting on behalf of the National Association of Manufacturers shows that it could cost $270 billion per year.
-EPA should not move forward with a lower ozone standard until it fully implements the current standard, which is the most stringent ever.
+America’s chemical manufacturers are announcing projects that will help create hundreds of thousands of U.S. jobs, thanks to domestic shale gas.
+On November 26, 2014, EPA proposed a lower ozone NAAQS that will impose significant costs and burdens on new investment.
+EPA should not move forward with a lower standard until it fully implements the current standard of 75 parts per billion, which is the most stringent ever.

 Boiler MACT: EPA in 2010 proposed new air emissions standards for boilers that are used to power various processes for 200,000 businesses, institutions and municipalities across the country.
 As originally written, these “Boiler MACT” standards would require manufacturers, hospitals, restaurants and other enterprises to buy and install expensive new technologies—in an attempt to meet unrealistic standards.
 Many industries, small businesses, lawmakers—even the U.S. Small Business Administration—informed EPA that these rules overreach and would hurt the economy and cost jobs.
 Early in 2013, EPA issued final rules.
 While significantly improved, they contain a few provisions that need more work to be achievable.